mattjennings/mattjennings.io/src/routes/blog/posts/rewriting-my-website-in-sveltekit/index.md

 ## Oh right, it's a beta

 ... and then I started hit some of the more unstable parts of SvelteKit.
 It actually didn't happen too often, but setting up this blog in particular took a lot of time.
 I ran into some issues with [dynamic imports](https://github.com/sveltejs/kit/issues/1326) and spent a night fiddling around with that.
-There weren't many resources for how to setup a blog in SvelteKit, so a lot of what I learned was pieced together from google and the [Svelte discord](https://svelte.dev/chat) (which has been immensely helpful).
+There weren't many resources on how to setup a blog in SvelteKit, so a lot of what I learned was pieced together from google and the [Svelte discord](https://svelte.dev/chat) (which has been immensely helpful).
 There's also some growing pains with the all-in approach to ES modules in both the browser and in node from SvelteKit.

 ## Verdict

-I would not recommend using the beta in production unless you're ready to deal with constant breaking changes and bugs.
+Overall, I really enjoy using SvelteKit.
+Definitely don't use it in production yet unless you're ready to deal with constant breaking changes and bugs.
 It's not enough to make it impossible to use, but it's enough that it would frustrate you if you were relying on it.
-Until then, I'd recommend using [https://sapper.svelte.dev](Sapper) as there will be a clear migration guide to SvelteKit once it's released.
-Personally, I will keep using SvelteKit for my own projects but Next.js for everything else.
+Until then, I'd recommend using [Sapper](https://sapper.svelte.dev) as there will be a clear migration guide to SvelteKit once it's released.

 The last thing I'll say is that once the bugs and issues are dealt with, the developer experience is really, really nice.
 For example, this is the code for the [/blogs](/blogs) page: